msgr0/gplas2/README.md

     ##
     ##
     ##
-    ## Your results are at results/ and path/
+    ## Your results are in results/ and path/
     ##
     ## We hope it helps your research, thanks for using gplas!
     ##
     ## If you have used plasflow as a classifier please cite:
     ##   Pawel S Krawczyk et al. PlasFlow: predicting plasmid sequences in metagenomic data using genome signatures, Nucleic Acids Research, doi: 10.1093/nar/gkx1321